mybackpacc-byte/qacademy-beta/README.md

 - Export CSV button → `GET /exam-results-csv?exam_id=X`
 - Grade button → `/exam-grade?attempt_id=X` for needs grading
 - View button → `/exam-grade?attempt_id=X&view=1` for fully graded

+### Approvals Pane — COMPLETE
+- Tab only appears when at least one approval gate is configured for the exam
+- Designed for both sitting-based and future standalone exam approvals
+- One block per configured gate — QUESTIONS / GRADING / RESULTS
+- Shows gate status: APPROVED ✅ / REJECTED ❌ / PENDING ⏳ / NOT_CONFIGURED
+- Per-approver status shown — name + decision
+- Rejection note visible when gate is rejected
+- Notes available on both APPROVE and REJECT responses
+- **Teacher** — sees status, Submit / Resubmit button when gate is ready
+- **Admin** — sees status, read only (configures gates in sitting builder)
+- Submission rules enforced server-side:
+  - QUESTIONS — submittable any time while exam is DRAFT
+  - GRADING — only when all attempts are FULLY_GRADED
+  - RESULTS — only when GRADING gate is APPROVED or NOT_CONFIGURED
+- On resubmission after rejection — old responses deleted, fresh PENDING rows created for all approvers

 ---